 A limited number of Lifelong Learners may be admitted to classes.
-Each Lifelong Learner must submit an application form to the Office of the Registrar.
+Each Lifelong Learner must submit an application form to the Registrar's Office.

 Lifelong Learners are expected to attend all class sessions, read all assigned materials, and participate in class discussion.
 They will not be expected to complete papers or tests.
 When four classes as a Lifelong Learning student have been completed, a Certificate in Theological Studies will be awarded to the student.